garbles/easy-store/README.md

 A simple storage mechanism for doing demos and stuff where you require some persistence.
-Saves JSON files to disk your OS's temp directory.
+Saves JSON files to disk in your OS's temp directory.
 Only works in Node.

 ### Install